RelevanceAI/RelevanceAI-readme-docs/docs_template/GETTING_STARTED/vectors-and-vector-databases/why-experimentation-first.md

 ## Issues with current vector database solutions

 While vector databases are used to power recommendations and search engines - they are ultimately still data science products, which mean they require constant iteration, analysis and feedback to improve.
-Despite this however, modern vector databases are not very easy to experiment with.
+However, modern vector databases are not very easy to experiment with.

 ### Why are vector databases not easy to experiment with?